MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_part1_session3_IRM.md

 ## Task 1 – Configure insider risk indicators

+In this task, you'll enable the indicators that Insider Risk Management uses to detect risky activity.
+Policies rely on these indicators to evaluate user behavior.

+   > **Trainer note**:
+   >
+   > - Set expectations that indicators are prerequisites
+   > - Emphasize that nothing is detected until these are enabled
+   >
+   > **Suggested talk track**:
+   >
-Before you create an insider risk policy, you'll turn on the indicators needed for detection.
-These indicators define the types of risky activity the system will look for.
+   > _Before any insider risk policy can work, the service needs signals.
+These indicators define what types of activity Insider Risk Management can evaluate._

 1. Return to the Microsoft Edge window where you're signed in as Joni Sherman.
 Refresh the tab to ensure the new permissions are active.